 It would be expected that new entrants would have at least leaving cert.
 However those who already have skills from a previous industry for example an electrician.
 The cert would not be required.
-Entrants must be able to write neatly, be reasonably numerate and meticulous about their work.
-Learners MUST NOT BE COLOUR BLIND
+Entrants must be able to write neatly and be reasonably numerate.
+Learners MUST NOT BE COLOUR BLIND!!